aktos-io/aecad/docs/creating-footprint.md

         @mirror() (Function)
         --------------------
         Create mirror of this footprint.
-Useful for creating female headers.
+Useful for female header definitions and trough-hole components.
         '''

         Pad(Object): Class.